Windore/mtc/README.md

 # MTC - My Time Contract

-MTC is a CLI time management app with the ability to synchronize todo-items, tasks and events via a server using a SSH connection.
+A CLI time management app with the ability to synchronize todos, tasks and events via a server using a SSH connection.
 It also has a public API for writing additional interfaces.

 `mtc` is an yet another time-management app as enough of those don't exist yet.
 The main purpose of this app is to serve as simple rust practice for me while also allowing me to sync my todo-lists and events using my home server.

 ## Installation

 Installation is done using cargo.

 ```
 cargo install --git https://github.com/Windore/mtc.git
 ```

 ## Usage

-There are three types of items related to time management: todo-items, tasks, and events.
+There are three types of items related to time management: todos, tasks, and events.
 None of these types handles clock times and they only deal with dates.
 Easy way to include times is just to specify them in the body of an any type.

-### Todo-items
+### Todos

-Todo-items are quite self-explanatory.
+Todos are quite self-explanatory.
 They are used for simple one time tasks that don't necessarily have to be done at a specific time.
-You can however specify a weekday for a todo-item, but nothing more specific than that.
+You can however specify a weekday for a todo, but nothing more specific than that.

 ### Tasks